skillsreactor/skillsreactor.com/_videos/introduction-to-javascript-objects.md

 ---
-name: Introduction to JavaScript Objects
+title: Introduction to JavaScript Objects
 description: >-
     First introduction to JavaScript objects for beginners.
 We look at how to access and set properties and methods, including nested objects.
 If you're